huukhanh/MicrosoftRewardsAutomaton/README.md

 Can use a docker container if desired.

 ## Troubleshooting
+NOTE: Mobile points are only available for 'Level 2' Microsoft Rewards users.
-If mobile doesn't register points, you may need to update/change the user agent.
+If mobile doesn't register points, but you are eligible, you may need to update/change the user agent.
 On your personal phone, google "My User Agent" and update `spoof_browser` function of [Driver.py](MicrosoftRewards/Driver.py)

 ## Inspiration / Credit